Rangers back in World Series, 12 years after twice being 1 strike from title

 Toronto swept the AL West champs in the ALDS the next season, even with Texas having Hamels and Darvish starting the first two games.

-That 2016 division title with then-manager Jeff Banister, now Arizona’s bench coach, is still the last for the Rangers, one of six big league teams without a World Series championship.
+That 2016 division title is still the last for the Rangers, one of six big league teams without a World Series title.
 They traded Darvish the following summer on way to 78-84 record that started their string of losing seasons, and dealt Hamels midway through 2018.

 Texas won all six games deGrom started before season-ending elbow surgery, while Eovaldi is 4-0 this postseason after an All-Star season in which he was sidelined for seven weeks after the All-Star break because of a right forearm strain.
 The Rangers added two starters at the trade deadline: three-time Cy Young winner Max Scherzer and left-hander Jordan Montgomery, who is 3-0 in the playoffs after winning the ALCS clincher in relief.